Pioneer Cabin Tree: Fall

 The Pioneer Cabin Tree fell during a rain storm and flooding on January 8, 2017.
 It was the strongest storm to hit the area in over a decade.
 The flooding, combined with the shallow root system of giant sequoias, likely caused it to fall.
 A park volunteer reported that the tree had been weakening, becoming brittle and leaning to one side for several years, with only a single branch remaining alive.
 It had been weakened by the severe damage caused by the tunnel carved through its trunk.
-The tree shattered on impact with the ground.
+The tree shattered on impact with the ground due to the brittle wood of mature sequoias.

 After the fall of the tree the park trail closed for a cleanup operation.
 Some sections of the tree remained intact, but the park's preservation policy prevented them from being cut up, for example to determine the tree's exact age.

-At least one observer suggested that the tree fell victim to the profit motive and greed, not just a storm.
-It was one of several trees that were mutilated to promote tourism.
+At least one observer suggested that the tree fell victim to the profit motive and greed, not just a storm, as it was one of several trees that were mutilated to promote tourism.
 California State Parks supervising ranger Tony Tealdi said in the modern day the hollowing out of a tree would not have been permitted.